‘New York Times’ Euphemistically Calls Donald Trump Lie About ‘Executing’ Babies An ‘Inaccurate Refrain’

 — The New York Times (@nytimes) April 28, 2019

-The Times‘ euphemism produced a reaction of disbelief from Twitter users, including actor Jon Cryer..
+The NYT euphemism produced a reaction of disbelief from Twitter users, including actor Jon Cryer..

 Wow.